 The handbook calls its metrics service level indicators (SLIs) — the same idea as a Key Performance Indicator (KPI), but focused on what the user experiences rather than what the operator reports.
 An indicator becomes a service level objective (SLO) when stakeholders commit to a target: not just “we track on-time performance” but “we agree 75% is the floor.”

-Baseball stats can’t tell you who wins tonight.
-Transit metrics are the same — they can’t say whether every rider got where they needed to be.
+These metrics can’t tell you whether every rider got where they needed to be.
 What they can do is show whether the system is trending in the right direction over time.

 Six-Hour Chunks